-This translation of the collective labour agreement 1 July 2017 - 31 December 2019 inclusive for the Dutch Universities is meant as a service to non-Dutch speaking employees of said universities.
+This translation of the collective labour agreement 31 December 2019 - 31 December 2020 inclusive for the Dutch Universities is meant as a service to non-Dutch speaking employees of said universities.
 However, in case of a difference of interpretation, this translation cannot be used for legal purposes.
-In those cases the Dutch text of the cao Nederlandse Universiteiten 1 July 2017 - 31 December 2019 inclusive is binding.
+In those cases, the Dutch text of the cao Nederlandse Universiteiten 31 december 2019 - 31 december 2020 inclusive is binding.
+Collective Labour Agreement Dutch Universities, 31 December 2019 to 31 December 2020 inclusive Collective Labour Agreement Dutch Universities, 31 December 2019 to 31 December 2020 inclusive

-Collective Labour Agreement Dutch Universities
+Illustration: Getty Images Design: Haagsblauw Collective Labour Agreement Dutch Universities

-1 July 2017 - 31 December 2019 inclusive
+31 December 2019 - 31 December 2020 inclusive